Methods of payment Abuse

 macOS — /private/etc/hosts

-You need to edit the etc hosts file on behalf of the administrator, otherwise you will not be able to save the changes you have made.
+The etc hosts file must be edited as administrator, otherwise you will not be able to save your changes.

 How to make changes to the hosts file

-To make changes to the hosts file, you will need administrator or superuser rights.
-Below are instructions for making changes to the hosts file on various operating systems:
+To make changes to the hosts file, you will need administrator or superuser privileges.
+Below are instructions on how to make changes to the hosts file on different operating systems:

 Windows:

-Open File Explorer and follow the path C:\Windows\System32\drivers\etc
+1. Open Explorer and navigate to the path C:WindowsSystem32driversetc.

-Find the file named "hosts" and open it using a text editor (for example, Notepad) with administrator rights.
+2. Find the file named "hosts" and open it with a text editor (e.g. Notepad) with administrator privileges.

 Linux and macOS:

-Run the command `sudo nano /etc/hosts` to open the hosts file with superuser rights and the nano editor (you can use any other text editor).
+2. Run the command sudo nano /etc/hosts to open the hosts file with root access and the nano editor (you can use any other text editor).

-After making changes to the hosts file, some operating systems may need to reboot or reset the DNS cache to apply these changes.
+After making changes to the hosts file, some operating systems may require a reboot or resetting the DNS cache to apply the changes.

 Windows 7